-Time for packing your souvenirs and unforgettable memories… After breakfast, our representative will be lending you a helping hand for a smooth check-out and transfer to Cairo international airport for your final departure.
+After breakfast, you will be transferred to Cairo international airport for your final departure.

 Nile Cruise Dinner:

-Depending on your arrival time, This evening you can add a Nile Dinner Cruise to your schedule, your driver will transfer you to enjoy the entertainment on-board a 5* standard or deluxe Nile Cruise depending on your preference.
+Depending on your arrival time, you can add a Nile Dinner Cruise to your schedule – your driver will transfer you to enjoy a 5-star standard or deluxe Nile Cruise.

 Sound and Light Show:

 Egypt offers a wide variety of 3-star hotels.
 The prices range from $12 to $20 per person per night in a double room.
-I would suggest you check hotel directories for rates and locations.
+We suggest checking the hotel directories for rates and locations.
 Backpacker services are not popular in Egypt, although a few are available.

 The best time to visit Egypt is from October to May.
-It is the peak travel season, temperatures are milder though comparatively warmer than in the northern hemisphere.
+It is the peak travel season – temperatures are milder though comparatively warmer than in the northern hemisphere.
 This is our High-Season with its two busiest periods: the Christmas/New Year period and the Easter Period, whereby hotels and cruises will put their prices up.
-This can mean that some hotels become really expensive, so making your reservations very early, even for the budget hotels, is strongly advised.
-The other 4 months are the low-season so to speak.
-May to September are the height of Egyptian summer, with very high temperatures, especially in Upper Egypt (Luxor and the southern parts of the country).
-However, this is the time for you to see Egypt in virtual peace and quiet, giving you the advantage of seeing the sites without any hassle either from school children or crowds of tourists.

 The high-season is October to May, making June to September (the summer months and the hottest) the low-season and therefore prices are at their lowest.

-On Dining Out, first time travelers are at a loss.
 It is best to seek out a hotel chain or a well-reviewed restaurant (ask around if you can) then you can be assured to get good, clean food.
 The price will be worth it.
-Never drink tap water!
-Wash and shower with it, but do not drink it.

-On Clothing – Upon visiting mosques, please dress conservatively, i.e. half/long sleeved shirt and no shorts.
-In public areas, this would also be our advice.
-However, in some touristic areas such as the seaside, it perfectly fine to wear shorts and sleeveless shirts.
-Please remember to remove your footwear upon stepping into a mosque.
+When visiting mosques, travellers must dress conservatively, i.e., half/long-sleeved shirt and no shorts.
+In public areas, this would also be our advice however, in some tourist areas such as the seaside, it is perfectly fine to wear shorts and sleeveless shirts.

 Please visit https://visacentral.com/egypt-visa